Research

 Temporary Layoffs, Loss-of-Recall, and Cyclical Unemployment Dynamics (with Mark Gertler and Antonella Trigari) [pdf] See also NBER WP30134, and non-technical summary in the NBER Digest.

-(Revise and resubmit, second round), American Economic Review
+Forthcoming, American Economic Review

 We revisit the role of temporary layoffs in the business cycle.
 While many have emphasized a stabilizing effect due to recall hiring, we quantify from the data an important countercyclical destabilizing effect due to “loss-of-recall”, whereby workers in temporary-layoff unemployment lose their job permanently.
 We develop a quantitative model allowing for endogenous flows of workers across employment and both temporary-layoff and jobless unemployment.
 The model captures both pre- and post-pandemic unemployment dynamics, including the recessionary role of loss-of-recall.
 We use our structural model to show that the Paycheck Protection program generated sizable employment gains, in part by significantly reducing loss-of-recall.